Book Launch at St Buryan – April 2024

 Handfasting Event

-Boekka was asked to perform at a Handfasting in Lamorna.
-Our other rider who lives locally volunteered for this one.
-The torrential rain outside, meant Penkevyll was well and truly soaked when she arrived for her performance that evening!
+Boekka was invited to perform at a Handfasting party in Lamorna.
+Our other local rider volunteered for this event.
+Penkevyll was well and truly soaked by torrential rain when she arrived for her performance that evening!

 St Pirans 2016